 In June 2013, the Company adopted its 2013 Employee Stock Purchase Plan ("2013 ESPP"), which authorized the initial issuance of up to a total of 0.2 million shares of the Company's common stock to participating employees.
 In June 2021, the Company amended the 2013 ESPP to authorize an additional 1.4 million shares of the Company's common stock available to participating employees.
-During each of the six months ended June 30, 2022 and 2021, no shares and less than 0.1 million shares, respectively, of common stock were issued under the 2013 ESPP.
+During each of the nine months ended September 30, 2022 and 2021, less than 0.1 million shares and 0.1 million shares, respectively, of common stock were issued under the 2013 ESPP.